-Step 2(b).
-Forcing Brokers to Downgrade Their Pointing.
-If there are no simple trading cycles in the preceding Step 2(a), and only then, we proceed as follows (otherwise we proceed to step 3):
+Step 2(b): Forcing brokers to downgrade their pointing.
+If there are no simple trading cycles in the preceding Step 2(a), and only then, we proceed as follows (otherwise we proceed to Step 3):

-- If there is a cycle in which a broker i points to a brokered house, and there is another broker or owner that points to this house, then we force broker i to point to his next choice, and we return to Step 2(a).
-55 - Otherwise, we clear all trading cycles by matching each agent in each cycle with the house he is pointing to.
+- If there is a cycle in which a broker i points to a brokered house and there is another broker or owner who points to this house, then we force broker i to point to his next choice and we return to Step 2(a).54 - Otherwise, we clear all trading cycles by matching each agent in each cycle with the house he is pointing to.